servalsam/TCSS450-rate-anything-frontend/README.md

 # Implemented User stories:
 # 5.0 Authentication: Login and Registration
+# 2.0 View of categories and items from webservice

 # Known Issues / Bugs
 # 1. There is known issue of using a @ character within a username.
 App will currently treat the username as an email.
 Will address this issue in the next sprint.
+# 2. The app bar needs to be formatted correctly on the item view and item detail view.